Shubham-Khatwate/Task-Management-Application/README.md

 ### Frontend

-The frontend is built with React.js and uses the following structure: frontend/task-management-client/<br>
+The frontend is built with React.js and uses the following structure:<br>
+frontend/task-management-client/<br>
 ├── node_modules/<br>
 ├── public/<br>